How does the GRE essay work?

 How do I practice for GRE Analytical Writing?

 Essay writing is tough.
 Practicing for the GRE Analytical Writing Assessment–given that it’s difficult to get feedback–makes things even more unpleasant: you write and write without knowing if you are really improving.
-But do not despair–there are sample essays, friends and family, and the ETS essay grading service.
+But do not despair–there are sample essays, friends and family, and the ETS essay grading service, as well as many GRE writing tips you can use.

 By simply writing often you will be able to write with greater command and facility.
 With diligent practice, words will not seem submerged deep in your hippocampus, but will spring to life on the page.